Near-total abortion ban takes effect in Indiana - NewsBreak

 Near-total abortion ban takes effect in Indiana

-Sep.
-15 is the first day that abortions are outlawed in Indiana except in cases of rape, incest, fetal anomaly and to prevent substantial impairment to the life or health of a pregnant woman.
+September 15 is the first day that abortions are outlawed in Indiana except in cases of rape, incest, fetal anomaly, and to prevent substantial impairment to the life or health of a pregnant woman.

 The new law was created as a result of Roe v.
 Wade being overturned by the Supreme Court.